nxdir-s/gmux/README.md

 ## Usage

-GoMux is intended to be used to setup your tmux windows for a project.
-While in your project directory run the following to automatically setup tmux using a config file
+GoMux is intended to be used to setup tmux windows for a project.
+While in a project directory run the following to automatically setup tmux

 ```shell
 $ gomux